Azure-Samples/node_express_app/Policies/web-app-https-traffic-only/README.md

 # Enforce https traffic for all Web Apps

-This policy ensures that only https traffic is allowed on all Azure Web Apps
+This policy ensures that only https traffic is allowed on all Web Apps

 ## Try on Portal